astroprofsmith/intromodern.github.io/_sources/c9examples.md

 scattering process to produce two pions?

 Tofind the speed of the center-of-momentum, we use Equation {eq}`betacom`.
-The total energy in the laboratoiy frame is
+The total energy in the laboratory frame is
 ```{math}
 E_{\rm labtot} = 938.26~{\rm MeV}+ 300.00~{\rm MeV}+ 938.26~{\rm MeV}
 = 2176.52~{\rm MeV}